 Are you in for a heartwarming and belly busting treat?

-Cholent or Hamin is a traditional Jewish stew.
-A bit like a local version of a French cassoulet, with duck.
+Just for the record, cholent or Hamin is a traditional Jewish stew.
+You could call it a bit like a local version of a French cassoulet, with duck.
 So that and the explanation of our local guide and Czech foodie friend Martin made me go for it.

 And I was right to do so.

-The waiter put the most loveliest bowl of beans, wheat berries, shredded confit duck and pickled gherkins in front of me.
+A little while later, the waiter put the most loveliest bowl of beans, wheat berries, shredded confit duck and pickled gherkins in front of me.
+Such a pretty looking plate!
 I loved it, and so did my husband who actually regretted going for a salad.

 Cholent Recipe with Confit Duck

 Just look at it, it’s a piece of art!